tmobile/magentaA11y/_checklist-native/modal.md

 - Tapping outside the modal to close can not be the only option for screen reader users when the modal covers other content

 ### Name
-- Programmatic name describes the purpose of the alert.
+- Programmatic name describes the purpose of the modal.
-- For alerts and modals, the programmatic name is the title of the alert/modal.
+- For modals, the programmatic name is the title of the modal.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.

 - **UIKit**
-  - The visible label is the programmatic name of the alert.
+  - The visible label of the content is the programmatic name of the modal.
-  - If a visible label is not applicable in your case, set the alert's `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in your case, set the modal's `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
 - **SwiftUI**
-  - The visible label is the programmatic name of the alert.
+  - The visible label of the content is the programmatic name of the modal.
   - If no visible label, use view modifier `accessibilityLabel(_:)`.
-  - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role
-- Required: Screen reader user is confined inside the modal, communicating an alert/modal is present
+- Required: Screen reader user is confined inside the modal, communicating a modal is present

 - **UIKit**
-  - Use `UIAlertController` and add actions per your use case
+  - Set the `modalPresentationStyle` of the `UIViewController` to a `UIModalPresentationStyle` of your choice
 - **SwiftUI**
-  - Use view modifier `alert(_:isPresented:presenting:actions:message:)`
-  - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.
+  - Use view modifier for modal, such as `.sheet`, `.fullScreenCover`, `.popover`.
+Apply view modifiers to adjust the size of the modal accordingly.

 ### Groupings
-- If you are implementing a native alert, do not modify native grouping logic
-- If you require a custom alert, follow the steps below.
+- Within the modal, ensure the content is following logical reading order.
+Follow suggested accessibility guidance for content containing buttons, links, etc.

 - **UIKit**
+  - Since a modal is a presentation of another view, follow logical grouping and reading order within the view.
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.
   2. Set `isAccessibilityElement` to `true` for the parent view.
 Then, adjust `accessibilityLabel` and `accessibilityTraits` accordingly.
   - If frame does not exist due to custom alert, use `accessibilityFrameInContainer` to set the custom control’s frame to the parent view’s container or view of your choice.